Met-AUG/raqcoin-test/doc/build-unix.md

 Copyright (c) 2018 AbcmintCore Developers

-Abcmintcoie is released under the terms of the GNU GPL v.
+Raqcoincoie is released under the terms of the GNU GPL v.
 3 license.
 See https://www.gnu.org/licenses/gpl-3.0.en.html for more information.
 This product includes software developed by the OpenSSL Project for use in the [OpenSSL Toolkit](http://www.openssl.org/).
 This product includes cryptographic software written by Eric Young ([eay@cryptsoft.com](mailto:eay@cryptsoft.com)), and UPnP software written by Thomas Bernard.